“I wouldn’t do a restaurant without Cutting Edge. They always deliver on time.”

 Since 1985, Cutting Edge has completed hundreds of restaurant and bar projects and a variety of projects for retailers, service firms, and non-profit organizations in the Minnesota area.

-Because our very competitive estimates reflect these efficiencies, they translate into lower costs for you.
+Because our very competitive estimates reflect these efficiencies,

 You stay informed and get quick